eric-decompiled/git-intro/README.md

   `git diff --staged`    I almost always run this before commit `git commit`           Write staging area to the history

+(demo/work along)

 ## ⚠️ WARNING: NEVER COMMIT CREDENTIALS!

-If you do accidentally commit, rotate the credential.
-Git keeps a "ref log" of everything
+- If you do accidentally commit, rotate the credential.
+Git keeps a "ref log" of everything, it can be difficult to truly remove

+## Ignoring files
 Make a `.gitignore` file, put dev secrets in a `.env`.
 Add `.env` to `.gitignore`

-Each project should have a `.gitignore`
+Each project should have a `.gitignore` which contains:

 - Ignore `.env`,
 - library files (.e.g `node_modules`)